-- Verification must be requested for - earned income that has not been verified in the 30 days prior to the date of application, - unearned income that has not been previously verified and - changes in income. - The total countable gross income of all members of the AG is compared to the Monthly Allowable Income Schedule in Appendix A. - Income received prior to the 30-day-period of consideration is considered an available asset if retained in the 30-day-period of consideration.
+- Verification must be requested for the following: - Earned income that has not been verified in the 30 days prior to the date of application, - Unearned income that has not been previously verified and - Changes in income. - The total countable gross income of all members of the AG is compared to the Monthly Allowable Income Schedule in Appendix A. - Income received prior to the 30-day-period of consideration is an available asset if retained in the 30-day-period of consideration.

-NOTE: When an AG is determined income eligible and is authorized for payment, the AG is considered to be eligible as of the date of authorization and the next 29 days.
+NOTE: When an AG is determined income eligible and is authorized for payment, the AG is considered to be eligible as of the date of authorization and for the next 29 days.
 Income eligibility is not redetermined within that period if the AG applies for an additional item of need.
-AG's who were determined ineligible for payment will have their eligibility redetermined each time they reapply.
+AG's who were determined ineligible for payment must have their eligibility redetermined each time they reapply until determined eligible.